René Viviani: Biography

-René Viviani was born in Sidi Bel Abbès, Algeria, in a family of Italian and French origins, the son of Hélène (Barrière) and Édouard Viviani.
+René Viviani was born in Sidi Bel Abbès, Algeria, in a family of Corsican and Elban origins, the son of Hélène (Barrière) and Édouard Viviani.
 His parliamentary career began in 1893, when he was elected deputy of the fifth ward in Paris.
 He retained this office until 1902, when he failed to be reelected, but four years later he was elected deputy of the Department of Creuse.
 In the same year he entered the cabinet of Georges Clemenceau.
 At an early age he associated himself with the Socialist party, soon becoming one of its most brilliant orators and prominent leaders.
 When the party was reorganized in 1904 into the Unified Socialist party, Viviani, like fellow Socialist Aristide Briand, stayed outside, and thenceforth called himself an Independent Socialist.
 He served as Minister of Public Instruction in the ministry of Gaston Doumergue.
 Viviani was an antisemite, arguing that "antisemitism is the best form of social struggle".

 In the spring of 1914 an exceptionally radical chamber was elected, and for a while it seemed that they would be unable to agree upon any one for Premier, but finally, he was appointed prime minister on 13 June 1914, by President Poincaré.
 He received a vote of confidence of 370 to 137.
 The chief issues were the maintenance of the law requiring three years' service in the army and provision for a loan of 1,800,000,000 francs ($360,000,000) for military preparations.
 Viviani supported both of these measures.
 During the July Crisis, he was largely dominated by President Poincaré.
 He retained the premiership for the first year of the First World War, but his tenure was undistinguished.